Hexheld/hexheld-docs/MD/Pilot16.md

 ### Segment Adjust

-To ease managements of 24-bit linear addresses, the processor provides a *segment adjust* feature consisting of the `A` flag and the `SAO` and `SAU` instructions.
+To ease 24-bit pointer arithmetic, the processor provides a *segment adjust* feature.
+The upper 8 bits of the pointer are to be in the `D` register and the lower 16 bits in some other register.

+The `A` flag reports an overflow/underflow condition from a calculation done to the 16-bit offset portion, and the `SAO`/`SAU` instruction modifies `D` to move the data segment window forwards/backwards by 64 KB if the condition occured.

+For many instructions, segment adjustments work off of auto-indexed memory operands using the data segment:

+#### Auto-Index Using Data Segment

-The `A` flag is modified whenever an auto-index operand using "`DS:`" is present in an instruction, or is left alone otherwise.
-The flag is set when the offset register overflows past `$FFFF` or underflows below `$0000`, or is cleared otherwise.
+- When this type of memory operand is present in the instruction, the `A` flag is set if the offset register overflowed past `$FFFF` or underflowed below `$0000`, or is cleared otherwise.
-- If both operands are as such, the `A` flag is set to an unpredictable state.
+- When multiple of the operands are of this type, the `A` flag is set to an unpredictable state.

-Some instructions do not modify the `A` flag according to the presence of such operand.
-Those either modify it according to the instruction operation or leave the flag alone.
+- When this type is not present, the `A` flag is left alone.

 ### 24-bit Memory Reads